 How It Differs from the previous system:

-The current system allows many travellers to enter the UK with just their passport.
+The previous system allowed many travellers to enter the UK with just their passport.
+However, the ETA system introduced several key changes:

 Digital Pre-screening: